 For these instructions, I'll be using the popular Marketofy Google Slides template.
 The Marketofy template includes an impressive number of graphics, including various charts and maps.
 It also includes several timelines, making it perfect for this project.

-Note: If you need to insert a timeline into an existing presentation, you can still use a professional template.
+Note: If you need to insert a timeline into an existing presentation, you can still use a professional timeline slides template.
 The helpful tutorial 14+ (Quick) Professional Tips to Using Google Slides Better explains how to quickly copy a slide from one presentation to another.

 Step 2.
 Rename Your Presentation

-Once you've downloaded your template, copy and rename it.
+Once you've downloaded your timeline slide template, copy and rename it.
 That way, you can return to your original template if you need to.

 To copy your template, right-click on it in Google Drive to bring up the drop-down menu:

 Click the Make a copy option.
 You'll see a new file called Copy of [Template Name].
 Right-click on the new file to bring up the drop-down menu again.
 Click the Rename option.
 The Rename dialog box appears:

 At the prompt, type the name of the presentation you're creating.
-Click the OK button when you are done.
+Click the OK button when you're done.

 Step 3.
 Remove Unneeded Slides